jezekp/Json2Semantic/README.md

 # Json2Semantic
-The project is a layer on the top of [Semantic-Framework](https://github.com/NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/Semantic-Framework) allowing reading of json documents and transforming them to an RDF/OWL output
+The project is a layer on the top of [Semantic-Framework](https://github.com/NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/Semantic-Framework) allowing reading of json documents and transforming them to RDF/OWL output

-Json given as a parameter is transferred to an ontologyDocument RDF/OWL document.
+Json given as a parameter is transferred to an ontology RDF/OWL document.

 ## Prerequisities